Coriander: Nutrition

+Culinary

-Fresh leaves and dried seeds are the most commonly used in cooking, but all parts of the plant are edible, and the roots are an important element of Thai cooking.
+All parts of the plant are edible.
+Fresh leaves and dried seeds are the most commonly used in cooking.
+Coriander roots are an important element of Thai cooking.
 Coriander is used in cuisines throughout the world.

 Leaves

-The leaves are variously referred to as coriander leaves, fresh coriander, Chinese parsley, or (in the US and commercially in Canada) cilantro.
+The leaves are variously referred to as coriander leaves, fresh coriander, Chinese parsley, or cilantro (US, commercially in Canada, and Spanish-speaking countries).
 The fresh leaves are an ingredient in many foods, such as chutneys and salads, salsa, guacamole, and as a widely used garnish for soup, fish, and meat.
 As heat diminishes their flavour, coriander leaves are often used raw or added to the dish immediately before serving.
-In Indian and Central Asian recipes, coriander leaves are used in large amounts and cooked until the flavour diminishes.
+In Indian and Central Asian recipes, coriander or dhania leaves are used in large amounts and cooked until the flavour diminishes.
 The leaves spoil quickly when removed from the plant and lose their aroma when dried or frozen.

-The taste of the leaves and the seeds are distinct.
+The taste of the leaves differs from that of the seeds.
 The seeds exhibit citrus overtones.
 The dominant flavorants in the leaves are the aldehydes 2-decenal and 2-dodecenal.
 The main flavorant in the seeds is (+)-linalool.